ilan2004/mindshift/TUTORIAL_SYSTEM_SETUP.md

-# MindShift Tutorial System Setup Guide
+# Nudge Tutorial System Setup Guide

-This guide will help you integrate the new tutorial system into your MindShift application.
+This guide will help you integrate the new tutorial system into your Nudge application.

 ## 📁 Files Created